Best Men's Down Vests of 2025/26

 Sam Schild is a thru-hiker, trail runner, cyclist, and mountain athlete based in Colorado.
 After moving to Colorado a decade ago, he discovered the benefits of the puffy jacket, then later the slimmed-down sleeveless version, the insulated vest.

-He has thru-hiked the Pacific Crest Trail, Continental Divide Trail, Grand Enchantment Trail, and the Colorado Trail twice.
+He has thru-hiked the Pacific Crest Trail, Continental Divide Trail, Appalachian Trail, Grand Enchantment Trail, Pacific Northwest Trail, and the Colorado Trail twice.

 He has bikepacked the Colorado Trail, Kokopelli Trail, Sky Islands Odyssey Route twice, and completed a 7,000-mile cross-country bikepacking trip.